FAQ

 CIB seven is aimed at organizations that either already use Camunda and need a future-proof alternative or are evaluating a powerful and flexible BPM platform for the first time.

-What are the differences between the Community Version and the other versions of CIB seven?
+What are the differences between the Community Edition and other Editions of CIB seven?

-The community version of CIB seven enthält alle grundlegenden Funktionen zur Modellierung und Ausführung von Geschäftsprozessen.
-Weitere kostenpflichtige Varianten bieten darüber hinaus und je nach Version Security Patches, Long Term Support mit Hotfixes und alle Enterprise Features, die aus Camunda 7 bekannt sind.
+Die kostenfreie und open source CIB seven Community enthält alle grundlegenden Funktionen zur Modellierung und Ausführung von Geschäftsprozessen.
+Weitere kostenpflichtige Varianten bieten darüber hinaus und je nach Edition Security Patches, Long Term Support mit Hotfixes und alle Enterprise Features, die aus Camunda 7 bekannt sind.

 How does the migration from Camunda 7 to CIB seven work?